attack-monkey/hypereduce/README.md

 Now it calls CHANGE_VIEW whenever the ROUTE_CHANGE action is dispatched.

-We can update our CHANGE_VIEW function to use the urlState that is passed through on ROUTE_CHANGE.
+We can update our CHANGE_VIEW Reducer to use the urlState that is passed through on ROUTE_CHANGE.
-For example here we use the second url segment to route on.
+For example...

 ```javascript